This is an excerpt from Eastern Shore Road Trips #2: 26 MORE One-Day Adventures on Delmarva:

 The best place to get in touch with these and other great stories from days gone by is the wonderful little Tilghman Watermen’s Museum, which is on the main drag between Mission and Coopertown roads.
 Speaking of roads, most of the driving you’ll do on this island will be atop surfaces that were originally “paved” with oyster shells.

 The first thing to take note of at the museum is the exterior, which is designed in an odd shape that mimics the letter W. Local lore has islanders believing that this design delivered better air flow on hot summer days.
 Thirteen of these W houses were built back in the 1890s: As far as anyone has been able to tell so far, the design is unique to Tilghman and the nearby town of Sherwood.
 Seven W houses are still standing, but only this and one other are in near-original condition.
 Inside, the museum tells the story of that famous Tilghman Packing Company.
 Other sections explore the history of boatbuilders, watermen, artists, big storms, and more.

 There is much more in this chapter, of course.
-It visits Dogwood Harbor, the Phillips Wharf Environmental Center, the Tilghman Island Country Store, and Crawford’s Nautical Books.
+It visits Dogwood Harbor, the Tilghman Island Country Store, and other island spots.
 There is also a big section about the cruises that go out to Poplar Island to explore the big restoration under way there.

 —Posted by Jim Duffy, 2019; copyright Secrets of the Eastern Shore/Whimbrel Creations, LLC.
 All rights reserved.